Francisco X. Stork: Personal life

-Stork's mother married Charles "Charlie" Stork, a Dutch man 20 years Arguelles's elder, six years later, and he adopted Francisco.
-Charlie gave Francisco a typewriter for his seventh birthday, beginning Francisco's love of storytelling.
+When he was six years old, Charles Stork, a retired American citizen, married Ruth Arguelles, adopted Francisco, and moved the three-member family to El Paso, Texas.
+Francisco emigrated from Mexico at the age of nine with his mother and his adoptive father.
+Charles "Charlie" Stork, a Dutch man 20 years Arguelles's elder, gave Francisco a typewriter for his seventh birthday, beginning Francisco's love of storytelling.

-The Stork family moved to El Paso, Texas when Francisco was nine years old.
 Francisco attended a grammar school, where he learned English.

 Charlie Stork died in a car crash when Francisco was 13.